sranegar/sranegar/README.md

 I'm Stephanie Ranegar - I'm a full stack web developer with a knowledgabe background in web design.

 <br/>
--  I'm a Solutions Developer Intern at Irving Materials Inc.
+-  Solutions Developer Intern at Irving Materials Inc.
--  I'm currently using React Redux for state management
+-  Learning React Redux for state management
--  I recently designed and developed my own mp3 player app using a RESTful API server & SPA client in React.js
+-  Recently designed and developed my own MP3 player app using a RESTful API server & SPA client in React.js
--  I tutored kids from ages 7-14 in game development at <a href="https://www.codeninjas.com/" src="Code Ninjas">Code Ninjas</a>
+-  Tutored kids from ages 7-14 in game development at <a href="https://www.codeninjas.com/" src="Code Ninjas">Code Ninjas</a>
--  I have a background in graphic design, interior design, and web design.
+-  Background in graphic design, interior design, and web design.

 <hr>